Tourist Map of Tintagel – Mysteries of King Arthurs Birthplace

 Experience the Charm of Tintagel Old Post Office

-Step back in time by visiting the Tintagel Old Post Office, a 14th-century stone house that has endured the passage of time.
-Its unique undulating roof, preserved cloam oven, and traditional Victorian privy are testaments to the rich history it beholds.
-A stone’s throw away, you can also explore the quaint Tintagel village with its delightful local shops and picturesque cottages.
+Step back in time by visiting the Tintagel Old Post Office, a 14th-century stone house that stands as a silent witness to the passage of time.
+Its unique undulating roof, preserved cloam oven, and traditional Victorian privy reveal glimpses of its rich history.
+Just a stone’s throw away, you can also explore the quaint Tintagel village with its delightful local shops and charming cottages.

 Feel the Sacred Aura of St. Materiana's Church

-Perched on a cliff-top, overlooking the Atlantic Ocean, St. Materiana's Church is a sanctuary of peace.
-Its age-old Celtic cross, Norman font, and medieval wall paintings reveal the layers of history that permeate this sacred place.
-As you step outside, the panoramic view of Tintagel's rugged coastline will sweep you off your feet.
+Nestled on a cliff-top, overlooking the vast expanse of the Atlantic Ocean, St. Materiana's Church is a sanctuary of peace.
+Its age-old Celtic cross, Norman font, and medieval wall paintings tell a tale of the rich layers of history that permeate this sacred place.
+As you step outside, the panoramic view of Tintagel's rugged coastline will take your breath away.

 Explore the Mystical Rocky Valley

-Immerse yourself in the natural allure of Rocky Valley, where a gentle river winds its way through a dramatic gorge, surrounded by lush greenery and cascading waterfalls.
+Immerse yourself in the natural allure of Rocky Valley, where a serene river meanders its way through a dramatic gorge, adorned with lush greenery and cascading waterfalls.
 Along the riverbanks, you can discover ancient labyrinth carvings believed to date back to the Bronze Age.
 Use the tourist map of United Kingdom to navigate this natural wonder.

 Unearth the Legend at The Arthurian Centre

 At the Arthurian Centre, the legend of King Arthur comes alive.
-Here, you can visit the site of King Arthur's stone and explore a 6th-century battlefield, bringing to life the epic tales of this legendary king.
-The nearby Woodland Walk is perfect for a leisurely stroll amongst enchanting flora and fauna.
+Here, you can visit the site of King Arthur's stone and explore a 6th-century battlefield, breathing life into the grand tales of this legendary king.
+The nearby Woodland Walk, nestled amidst enchanting flora and fauna, is perfect for a leisurely stroll.

 Discover Tintagel Haven and Merlin's Cave

-Tintagel Haven is a picturesque cove that is home to Merlin's Cave, a natural wonder that is said to have been the wise wizard's dwelling.
-At low tide, you can venture inside the cave and imagine Merlin concocting magical potions amidst the echoing waves.
+Tintagel Haven, a picturesque cove, is home to Merlin's Cave, a natural wonder believed to have been the abode of the wise wizard.
+At low tide, you can venture inside the cave, amidst the echoing waves, and imagine Merlin concocting magical potions.
+Don’t forget to check the Penzance tourist map to discover more wonders in the vicinity.

 Experience the Majesty of Tintagel Island

-Standing atop Tintagel Island, you can enjoy breathtaking views of the Atlantic Ocean and the surrounding rugged cliffs.
-Once the site of a Dark Age settlement, today the island is a haven for wildlife and a beacon of tranquility for visitors.
+Standing atop Tintagel Island, you can soak in awe-inspiring views of the Atlantic Ocean and the adjacent rugged cliffs.
+Once the site of a Dark Age settlement, today the island is a sanctuary for wildlife and a beacon of tranquility for visitors.

 Step into History at King Arthur's Great Halls

 King Arthur's Great Halls is a treasure trove of Arthurian legend, where you can admire 72 stained glass windows depicting the tales of King Arthur and his Knights of the Round Table.
-The Halls, built by custard cream millionaire Frederick Thomas Glasscock, continue to inspire visitors with their grandeur and dedication to the Arthurian legend.
+This architectural marvel continues to inspire visitors with its grandeur and deep-rooted dedication to the Arthurian legend.

 Practical Information for Visiting Tintagel